Performance

 Commissioned by Sharjah Art Foundation & Alserkal Arts Foundation

-Adelita Husni Bey will present a lecture performance of her recent research on water infrastructure, drawing from her work Like a Flood (2025), currently on view at the Sharjah Biennial 16, supported by Alserkal Arts Foundation.
+Adelita Husni Bey presented a lecture performance of her research on water infrastructure, drawing from her work Like a Flood (2025), which was part of the Sharjah Biennial 16, supported by Alserkal Arts Foundation.

 About the Artist